 Kayak, Canoe, Raft and SUP Safety and Rescue Equipment

-The key to kayak safety is understanding:
+The key to safety in paddlesports, whether kayak, canoe, raft or SUP, is understanding:

 - Weather Interpretation

 - Self and Assisted rescues

 - Safety Equipment - carrying it, having it accessible and knowing how to use it.

 You should also let someone know where you are going and when you are expected back - "Let someone know before you go"

 When operating canoes, kayaks, row boats, surf skis and stand up paddle boards it is mandatory to carry the minimum safety equipment.
 Details of what safety equipment you need to can be found on the Minimum Safety Equipment section of this website.
 Note that this is a minimum legal requirement for Victorian waters - other states have different requirements.
 We also recommend carrying some additional safety gear.

 - placed or located in a conspicuous and readily accessible position at all times